-Every path shares the same rigorous foundations.
+Every path shares the same rigorous foundations — and even the agentic systems in Path 2 need the classical models Path 1 teaches, for scoring, ranking, and routing.
 Where you go after that depends on what you are building.

 Build, deploy, and monitor a production machine learning system end to end.
-Churn prediction model served via an API, retrieval pipeline, streaming data, continuous deployment, Kubernetes.
+Carry one product from a messy notebook to a served API, then to monitoring and continuous retraining.

 Machine learning engineering interviews: algorithms and data structures, machine learning coding, system design, and behavioral.
 Focused on exactly the fundamentals that show up at top companies.